-(t) "Fair Market Value" means, if the Common Stock is listed on a national securities exchange, as of any given date, the closing price of a Share on the Applicable Exchange on which the shares of Common Stock are then traded, as reported by the Wall Street Journal or such other source as the Committee may select, on such date, or if Shares were not traded on the Applicable Exchange on such measurement date or if the closing price is not reported in the Wall Street Journal on such measurement date, then on the next preceding date on which the Applicable Exchange was open for trading, all as reported by the Wall Street Journal or such other source as the Committee may select.
+Wall Street Journal on such measurement date, then on the next preceding date on which the Applicable Exchange was open for trading, all as reported by the Wall Street Journal or such other source as the Committee may select.
 If the Common Stock is not listed on a national securities exchange, Fair Market Value shall be determined by the Committee in its good faith discretion.
 Notwithstanding the foregoing, the determination of fair market value in all cases shall be in accordance with the requirements set forth under Section 409A of the Code to the extent necessary for an Award to comply with, or be exempt from, Section 409A of the Code.
 Notwithstanding the foregoing, for purposes other than determining the Option Price or a Grant Price, Fair Market Value means, as of any date, the fair market value of a share of Common Stock, as reasonably determined by the Company, which may include, without limitation, the closing sales price on the trading day immediately prior to or on such date, or a trailing average of previous closing prices prior to such date.

-(u) "Fiscal Year" means the calendar year, or such other consecutive twelve (12)-month period as the Committee may select.

-(v) "Freestanding SAR" means an SAR that is granted independently of any Options, as described in Section 7.

-(w) "Good Reason" means in connection with a Termination of Service by a Participant within two (2) years following a Change of Control, (a) a material adverse alteration in the Participant's position or in the nature or status of the Participant's responsibilities from those in effect immediately prior to the Change of Control, or (b) any material reduction in the Participant's base salary rate or target annual bonus, in each case as in effect immediately prior to the Change of Control, or (c) the relocation of the Participant's principal place of employment to a location that is more than fifty (50) miles from the location where the Participant was principally employed at the time of the Change of Control or materially increases the time of the Participant's commute as compared to the Participant's customary business travel obligations in the ordinary course of business prior to the Change of Control).
+- (u) "Fiscal Year" means the calendar year, or such other consecutive twelve (12)-month period as the Committee may select. - (v) " $\underline{\text{Freestanding SAR}}$ " means an SAR that is granted independently of any Options, as described in Section 7. - (w) "Good Reason" means in connection with a Termination of Service by a Participant within two (2) years following a Change of Control, (a) a material adverse alteration in the Participant's position or in the nature or status of the Participant's responsibilities from those in effect immediately prior to the Change of Control, or (b) any material reduction in the Participant's base salary rate or target annual bonus, in each case as in effect immediately prior to the Change of Control, or (c) the relocation of the Participant's principal place of employment to a location that is more than fifty (50) miles from the location where the Participant was principally employed at the time of the Change of Control or materially increases the time of the Participant's commute as compared to the Participant's commute at the time of the Change of Control (except for required travel on the Company's or its Affiliate's business to an extent substantially consistent with the Participant's customary business travel obligations in the ordinary course of business prior to the Change of Control).